 Litigation, esp. related to pharmaceuticals and telecoms, provided by mixed teams, strong European IP practice, many international industrial contacts.

-Christian Harmsen, Oliver Jüngst, Felix Rödiger, Dr. Matthias Meyer (“highly competent”, client), Boris Kreye, Dr. Anna Wolters-Höhne; patent attorneys: Dr. Daniela Kinkeldey, Dr. Michael Alt (“clear and convincing presence”, client).
+Christian Harmsen, Oliver Jüngst, Felix Rödiger, Dr. Matthias Meyer, Boris Kreye, Dr. Anna Wolters-Höhne; patent attorneys: Dr. Daniela Kinkeldey, (“always impressive work”, client), Dr. Michael Alt, (“our choice for important proceedings”, client on all).

 Munich, Hamburg, Düsseldorf